thenecroscope/ps-abuseipreporter/README.md

 ## Setup
 * git clone https://github.com/thenecroscope/ps-abuseipreporter.git

+These commands are option, just to prevent files being sent up to git
 * git update-index --assume-unchanged configs/config.csv
+* git update-index --assume-unchanged source/ips.csv (only if you want IPs to be reported to the API, see below)
+* git update-index --assume-unchanged source/ipstocheck.csv (only if you want IPs to be checked, see below)

 Enter your IPs in the ips.csv file and enter your API key from ABUSEIPDB into the config.csv.
 Note: The API will error if you try to report the same IP details again.